makeralchemy/work-status-indicator/README.md

 - Via the Particle app

 ### CURL
-The CURL folder contains bash shell scripts that use the CURL command to change the color illuminated by the tower lamp.
+The *curl* folder contains bash shell scripts that use the CURL command to change the color illuminated by the tower lamp.
-The raw CURL output is displayed after the command completes.
+The JSON output returned from the Particle cloud after executing the request is displayed after the command completes.
 The shell scripts must be edited before running them:
 - *bbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbb* must be replaced by your Particle authorization token which can be found in Particle IDE.
 - *dddddddddddddddddddddddd* must be replaced by the device id for the Photon running the workstatusindicator firmware.
 The device ID can also be found in the Particle IDE.

-The shell scripts provide are:
+The shell scripts provided are:
 - *get-last-status.sh* displays the penultimate status
 - *get-version.sh* displays the version of the workstatusindicator firmware
 - *get-work-status.sh* displays current status being displayed by the lamp